 The Design of the Science and Tech Award Trophies

 Initially, recipients were awarded with certificates and award plaques.
 And it’s not much different today.
 The Technical Achievement Award recipient is given a certificate.
-The Scientific and Engineering Award is a bronze engraved plaque.
+The Scientific and Engineering Award is used to be a bronze engraved plaque.
+At the new SciTech awards, they give out a 24-Karat gold plated awards with an engraved base.
 And the Academy Award of Merit gets its own unique take on that iconic Oscar statuette.
 It’s a trophy award, but it’s also an award plaque.
 Plated in 24-karat gold, the Academy Award of Merit includes the Oscar statuette, but it’s set next to an engraved plaque commemorating the achievement, both of which are set in a 24-karate gold-plated base.

 So, there you have it!
 The Oscars are more than we thought.
 If you want to do a deep dive into the Science and Technology Awards, you can find more about them on the Oscars website.